thomasgoldstein/zabuyaki/res/tiled/README.md

 Default stage name template: StageX_data.tmx

 ## Export stages to Zabuyaki ##
-Use File/Export as... stageX_data.lua
+Use File/Export as... stageX_data.lua, and save the file in the tiled folder.
+Then cut and paste it to \src\def\stage\ (needed to have correct image paths).

 ## Creating a new file ##
 Press Ctrl + N. Set the orientation to Orthogonal.
-LAyer format to CSV and Tile order to Left Up.
+Layer format to CSV and Tile order to Left Up.

 Zabuyaki uses no tile layer.
 But you can set tile size to use it as a grid for aligning images and objects.